How much protein do I need per day in my diet?

 What are amino acids?

-The protein in your food is made up of different building blocks or amino acids.
+The protein in your food is made up of different basic components or amino acids.

 Many people focus on the recommended daily amount of total protein, but don't think about how much of each amino acid they might need.

-If your diet isn't varied enough, you may be eating enough total protein, but not enough of a specific essential amino acid.
+If your diet is not varied enough, you may be eating enough total protein, but not enough of a specific essential amino acid.

-Of course, you shouldn't spend hours in your kitchen carefully gauging your intake of these amino acids.
-Just eat a variety of protein-rich foods and let nature do the rest.
+Of course, you shouldn't spend hours in your kitchen carefully calibrating your intake of these amino acids.
+Simply eat a variety of protein-rich foods and let nature do the rest.

-When you don't have enough of a particular essential amino acid, then all the other amino acids, including the indispensable one, will be oxidized.
-That is, they will essentially be wasted instead of being used to repair tissue.
+When you do not have enough of a particular essential amino acid, then all other amino acids, including the essential one, will be oxidized.
+That is, they will essentially be wasted rather than used to repair tissue.

-It's like soccer: you can't play without the goalie, even if they're all great players, they'll have to sit on the bench.
+It's like soccer: you can't play without the goalkeeper, even if everyone is a great player, they will have to be sitting on the bench.

 But if you get enough of that particular amino acid, you won't see all that oxidation.
-Finally, you have the goalie and the rest of the players on the pitch.
+Finally, you have the goalkeeper and the rest of the players on the field.

-The IAAO method appears to be a very useful way of judging the metabolic availability of amino acids from different protein-containing foods and of determining total protein requirements for all types of people.
+The IAAO method appears to be a very useful way to judge the metabolic availability of amino acids from different protein-containing foods and to determine total protein requirements for all types of people.

-New assessment techniques like IAAO are giving a more accurate picture of protein usage, which means you can tell how much protein you need.
+New testing techniques like IAAO are giving a more accurate idea of protein usage, meaning you can tell how much protein you need.

 Most likely, based on these recent findings, the RDA for protein will increase, meaning doctors may tell you to eat more of it.